-14. The board of directors should approve a policy aimed at promoting an appropriate composition of the board that:

-a It is concrete and verifiable.

-b Ensures that appointment or re-election proposals are based on a prior analysis of the Board's needs.

-c Favours diversity of knowledge, experience, age and gender.
+- 14. The board of directors should approve a policy aimed at promoting an appropriate composition of the board that: - a) Is concrete and verifiable. - b) Ensures that appointment or re-election proposals are based on a prior analysis of the Board's needs. - c) Favours diversity of knowledge, experience, age and gender.
 Therefore, measures that encourage the company to have a significant number of female senior managers are considered to favour gender diversity.